ovh/docs/pages/platform/kubernetes-k8s/vrack-example-between-private-networks/guide.en-gb.md

 **In this tutorial we are going to give you an example of how to use the OVHcloud [vRack](https://www.ovh.co.uk/solutions/vrack/) to connect a Managed Kubernetes cluster with a Public Cloud instance inside different private network.**

 > [!warning]
 > The method described in this tutorial is a **temporary one**, only required if you want to route traffic between different private networks in a single vRack.
-Our Managed Kubernetes team is working on a more streamlined solutionfor this adavanced use case, as explained in [this issue](https://github.com/ovh/public-cloud-roadmap/issues/116) in our [Public Cloud roadmap](https://github.com/ovh/public-cloud-roadmap/).
+Our Managed Kubernetes team is working on a more streamlined solution for this advanced use case, as explained in [this issue](https://github.com/ovh/public-cloud-roadmap/issues/116) in our [Public Cloud roadmap](https://github.com/ovh/public-cloud-roadmap/).
 >